IcedGarion/dumb-rsync/README.md

 	dest="/home/backup/TEST"

+    user="backup"
 ...

   "**file**" will be a plain text file containing the directories paths to be back'd up.
   "**server**" will contain your backup server's IP: for a LAN server, it will look like `192.168.1.xxx`.
   "**port**": the default port for ssh (rsync) would be 22 (unless you manually change it).
-  The last parameter is the directory, in the backup server, in which your sent files will be saved.
+  "**dest**" is the directory, in the backup server, in which your sent files will be saved.
+  "**user**": linux server's user used to connect to ssh.
+During the backup you will then be required user's password.

 ### Add files / directories you want to back up to file_list.txt: